netas-ankara/poc-docker-ci-py/README.md

 # poc-docker-ci
-POC for continious integration environment with the ultimate container technology Docker.
+POC for the continious integration environment with the ultimate container technology Docker.